TraduSquare/Carto-chan/README.md

 ![Carto-chan](https://raw.githubusercontent.com/TraduSquare/Carto-chan/master/logo.png)
 # Carto-chan
-A simple converter for Cartographer TXT format to Po.
+A simple converter for Cartographer (And Atlas) TXT format to Po.

 # Usage
-Carto-chan.exe <-txt/-po/credits> "file" "language"
+Carto-chan <-txt/-po/credits> "file" "language"
 (If you don't specify any language, the default will be "es")

-* Convert TXT to Po: Carto-chan.exe -txt lb_script_001.txt en
+* Convert TXT to Po: Carto-chan -txt lb_script_001.txt en
-* Convert Po to TXT: Carto-chan.exe -po lb_script_001.po
+* Convert Po to TXT: Carto-chan -po lb_script_001.po
-* Show the credits: Carto-chan.exe credits
+* Show the credits: Carto-chan credits

 # Changelog
 ## 1.0